MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 ## Review the ContosoDashboard project and GitHub Spec Kit files

 GitHub Spec Kit works with GitHub Copilot through Visual Studio Code's chat interface.
-When you run `specify init --ai copilot` in your project directory, the toolkit configures your workspace to recognize `/speckit.*` commands.
+When you run "specify init --ai copilot" in your project directory, the toolkit configures your workspace to recognize "/speckit.*" commands.

 In this task, you explore the ContosoDashboard project files in Visual Studio Code, verify that GitHub Spec Kit is properly initialized, and then *push* the updated files to your GitHub repository.